prasunnaik/sentiment-api/README.md

 /**
- * Creates a customer with the supplied profile information.
+ * Deletes the staff user's profile picture from S3 and removes
+ * its S3 key from the staff user record.
  *
- * @param fullName customer's full name
- * @param phone customer's phone number
- * @param email customer's email address
- * @param passwordHash encoded password
- */
-public Customer(
+ * @param id unique identifier of the staff user
+ * @throws StaffUserNotFoundException if the staff user does not exist */ public void deleteProfilePicture(UUID id) {